Beam engine: Marine beam engines

 The first steam-powered ships used variants of the rotative beam engine.
-These marine steam engines – known as side-lever, grasshopper, crosshead, or 'walking beam', among others – all varied from the original land-based machines by locating the beam or beams in different positions to take up less room on board ship.
+These marine steam enginesknown as side-lever, grasshopper, crosshead, or 'walking beam', among othersall varied from the original land-based machines by locating the beam or beams in different positions to take up less room on board ship.

 Compounding

 Compounding involves two or more cylinders; low-pressure steam from the first, high-pressure, cylinder is passed to the second cylinder where it expands further and provides more drive.
 This is the compound effect; the waste steam from this can produce further work if it is then passed into a condenser in the normal way.
 The first experiment with compounding was conducted by Jonathan Hornblower, who took out a patent in 1781.
 His first engine was installed at Tincroft Mine, Cornwall.
-It had two cylinders – one 21 in diameter with 6 ft stroke and one 27 in diameter with 8 ft stroke – placed alongside each other at one end of the beam.
+It had two cylindersone 21 in diameter with 6 ft stroke and one 27 in diameter with 8 ft strokeplaced alongside each other at one end of the beam.
 The early engines showed little performance gain: the steam pressure was too low, interconnecting pipes were of small diameter and the condenser ineffective.

 At this time the laws of thermodynamics were not adequately understood, particularly the concept of absolute zero.
 Engineers such as Arthur Woolf were trying to tackle an engineering problem with an imperfect understanding of the physics.
 In particular, their valve gear was cutting-in at the wrong position in the stroke, not allowing for expansive working in the cylinder.
 Successful Woolf compound engines were produced in 1814, for the Wheal Abraham copper mine and the Wheal Vor tin mine.

 McNaught engines

 William McNaught patented a compound beam engine in 1845.
 On a beam engine of the standard Boulton & Watt design he placed a high-pressure cylinder, on the opposite side of the beam to the existing single cylinder, where the water pump was normally fitted.
-This had two important effects: it massively reduced the pressure on the beam, and the connecting steam pipe, being long, acted as an expansive receiver – the element missing in the Woolf design.
+This had two important effects: it massively reduced the pressure on the beam, and the connecting steam pipe, being long, acted as an expansive receiverthe element missing in the Woolf design.
 This modification could be made retrospectively, and engines so modified were said to be "McNaughted".
 The advantages of a compound engine were not significant at pressures under 60 psi, but showed at over 100 psi.